Home

 PSUs encounter a lot of challenges during their everyday operations.

-PSUs often face lengthy approval processes, which can slow down decision-making and project execution.
+PSUs often face lengthy approval processes.
+It slows down decision-making and project execution.

-While some PSUs have autonomy, many still need government approval for significant investments and operational changes, affecting their responsiveness to market dynamics.
+While some PSUs have autonomy, many still need government approval for significant investments and operational changes.
+This affects their responsiveness to market dynamics.

 Increasing competition from private companies can challenge PSUs in terms of efficiency, innovation, and service delivery.